stardustmeg/rs-angular-interview/README.md

 In Angular, a module is a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
 An Angular module is defined using the `@NgModule` decorator, which provides metadata that tells Angular how to compile and launch the application.

+Angular code that predates standalone components uses [NgModule](https://angular.dev/guide/components/importing#ngmodules) as a mechanism for importing and using other components.
+See the full [NgModule guide](https://angular.dev/guide/ngmodules) for details.

 #### Role of a Module in an Angular Application:

 - Organization: